-The FHA-Refinance Program is a joint initiative with the U. S. Department of Housing and Urban Development (HUD) which is intended to encourage refinancing of existing underwater mortgage loans not currently insured by FHA into FHA-insured mortgages.
-HUD will pay a portion of the amount refinanced to the investor and OFS will pay incentives to encourage the extinguishment of second liens associated with the refinanced mortgages.
+The FHA-Refinance Program is intended to encourage refinancing of existing underwater mortgage loans not currently insured by FHA into FHA-insured mortgages.
 OFS established a letter of credit that obligated the OFS portion of any claims associated with the FHA-guaranteed mortgages.
 The OMB determined that for budgetary purposes, the FHA-Refinance Program cost is calculated under the FCRA, and accordingly OFS determined that it was appropriate to follow SFFAS No. 2 for financial reporting.
 Therefore, the liability is calculated at the net present value of estimated future cash flows.
-Homeowners can refinance into FHA-guaranteed mortgages through December 31, 2014, and OFS will honor its share of claims against the letter of credit through September 2020.
-As of September 30, 2014, and September 30, 2013, 3,015 loans had been refinanced.
+Homeowners can refinance into FHAguaranteed mortgages through December 31, 2016 and OFS will honor its share of claims against the letter of credit through December 31, 2022.
+Cumulatively, as of September 30, 2015 and September 30, 2014, 6,639 and 4,963 loans had been refinanced through the program, of which 4,156 and 3,015 are subject to potential Treasury reimbursement, respectively.

-OFS deposited \$50 million with a commercial bank as its agent to administer payment of claims under the program; \$47,840 in claim payments were made as of September 30, 2013.
-No additional claim payments were made in fiscal year 2014.
+OFS originally deposited \$50 million with a commercial bank as its agent to administer payment of claims under the program; that amount was reduced to \$10 million in 2015; cumulatively, \$145,330 in claim payments have been made as of September 30, 2015, of which \$97,490 was disbursed during fiscal year 2015.
 See Notes 4 and 6 for further details about the deposit and the program.
-OFS paid \$0.8 million in fiscal year 2014 and \$2 million in fiscal year 2013 to maintain the letter of credit.
+OFS paid \$0.7 million in fiscal year 2015 and \$0.8 million in fiscal year 2014 to maintain the letter of credit.

-The table below recaps housing program commitments as of September 30, 2014, and payments and accruals as of September 30, 2014 and 2013.
+The table below recaps housing program commitments as of September 30, 2015, and payments and accruals as of September 30, 2015 and 2014.